For many people, removing varicose veins is a big concern.

 It’s the 21st Century, there’s no reason to be overweight!

-Obesity is not a disease it’s a choice!
-Again, obesity is not a disease it’s a choice.
+Obesity is not a disease, it’s a choice.

 Sure you might have some medical condition that can cause you to be overweight and hopefully you get it taken care of.
 However, outside of that, if you’re overweight then you have too much in life.